 FRONT END ELEctronics

 The beam tests with the prototypes as described above have allowed for a validation of the highly integrated design of the ‘ROC ASICs’ (SKIROC2 [SiW Ecal], SPIROC2 [AHCAL], HARDROC2 [GRPC-SDHCAL], MICROROC [SDHCAL with Micromegas]).
 As a reminder these ASICs combine signal pre-amplification and triggering, signal shaping and digitisation in one single unit.
-The bias currents can be periodically shut down, a feature also known as power pulsing.
+The bias currents can be periodically shut down, a feature also known as power pulsing to save power (and heat dissipation) when used with a pulsed accelerator such as the ILC.
 A 3rd generation of ROC chips was developed, where the channels are handled independently to perform on-chip zero suppression.
 This is a major modification, especially for the digital part, as it implies a complex management of the readout.
-Besides, a I2C link with triple voting for radiation tolerance was integrated for the control of the ASIC.
+Besides, an I2C link with triple voting for radiation tolerance was integrated for the control of the ASIC to allow for the handling larger number of chips in a single detector unit.

 HARDROC3 is the first of the 3rd generation ASIC.
 A small number has been produced in a first engineering funded through AIDA.
 HARDROC3 is the simplest of the ROC chips since no major modifications of the analogue part were needed.
 First results on a test bench show the good performance of the ASIC.
 In particular the I2C link works very well.
 A larger number of HARDROC ASICS together with updated versions of the ASIC mentioned at the beginning will be produced in an upcoming engineering run scheduled for January 2015.
 Again this engineering run will be in large parts funded by the AIDA support.